webrecorder/browsertrix/docs/index.md

 ### User Guide

-Instructions on how to web archive [using the Browsertrix software](./user-guide/index.md).
+Instructions on how to create and share web archives [using the Browsertrix software](./user-guide/index.md).

 ### Self-Hosting